Hester Prynne: Inspiration and influence

-In various film adaptations of the novel, Prynne has been portrayed by actresses such as Lillian Gish, Sommer Parker, Meg Foster, Mary Martin, Sybil Thorndike, Senta Berger, and Demi Moore.
+In various film adaptations of the novel, Prynne has been portrayed by actresses such as Lillian Gish, Meg Foster, Mary Martin, Sybil Thorndike, Senta Berger, and Demi Moore.
 In the cult television series Twin Peaks the name was also adopted as a pseudonym by the character Audrey Horne.
 Another literary figure using the surname Prynne is a woman who had an adulterous relationship with a pastor in the novel A Month of Sundays by John Updike, part of his trilogy of novels based on characters in The Scarlet Letter.
 In the musical The Music Man, Harold Hill refers to Hester Prynne in the song "Sadder but Wiser Girl".
 He sings that he wants a girl "with a touch of sin", remarking "I hope, and I pray, for a Hester to win just one more 'A'."